Nikesh264/Online-Diagnostics-Slot-Booking-System/README.md

 1. User Functions:

-Register and log in
+Register and log in,
-View available slots
+View available slots,
-Book and cancel appointments
+Book and cancel appointments,
 View their own bookings

 2. Admin Functions:

-Add and remove slots
+Add and remove slots,
-View all slots
+View all slots,
 Manage users and their bookings

 * File Structure
-slots.csv: Stores slot information (date, time, booked status, and user). users.csv: Stores user information (username, password, and bookings).
+1.) slots.csv: Stores slot information (date, time, booked status, and user).
+2.) users.csv: Stores user information (username, password, and bookings).

 * Prerequisites
 Python 3.x installed on your system.